vickspanda/vDisk/README.md

 - **vdGet**: Retrieve files from the virtual disk to the current directory.
 - **vdRename**: Renames files from old name to new name in the virtual disk with automatic space defragmentation.
 - **vdDelete**: Delete files from the virtual disk, leaving holes that can later be merged during file addition.
+- **vdView**: View the information of the partitions created for storing the files or holes.

 ## Installation